dqops/dqo/docs/checks/column/numeric/non-negative-values-percent.md

 # non negative values percent data quality checks

-Column level check that ensures that there are no more than a set percentage of negative values in a monitored column.
+A column-level check that ensures that there are no more than a set percentage of negative values in a monitored column.

 ___